 I am a graduate of EHESS Paris having completed a PhD under the joint supervision of Christophe Prochasson (EHESS Paris) and John Horne (Trinity College Dublin) on military interpreters and more generally on languages in Allied coalition warfare during the First World War.
-More information on this research and other projects I am involved with can be found in the research section of this website.
+Since September 2015 I have been working at Paris-Sorbonne, as part of the HDEA research group.
+More information on my research and other projects I am involved with can be found in the research section of this website.

 Please do not hesitate to get in touch